Geotech/Pull-Test Report Guide for Solar Developers & Installers

 - Why SolRiver requires it from the developer and when it is needed;

 - The scope SolRiver requires; and

 - Who can provide the service.

 What is a Geotech/Pull-Test Report?

 Geotech and Pull-Test Reports are soil analysis tests where a geotechnical engineer performs a soil sample analysis following a site visit.
-The test is performed at various locations across the site to determine if there are any differences in soil composition for different areas of the site.
+The test is performed at various locations across the project site to determine if there are any differences in soil composition in different areas of the site.

 Why is the Geotech/Pull-Test Report needed and when do you need it by?

-We require a Geotech or Pull-Test Report for any ground-mount solar system.
-We ask for one to determine whether there is any danger of cost overruns after we issue an NTP for the project.
+We require a Geotech or Pull-Test Report for any proposed ground-mount solar system to determine whether there is any danger of cost overruns after we issue an NTP for the project.
 For example, if there is a large granite slab under the site, the racking costs for the system will be higher than initially estimated.
 This report must also contain a “reliance” clause stating that certain parties can legally rely on the analysis.
-These tests should ideally be performed prior to RFP’s to EPC’s are sent but must be performed before NTP is issued.
+These tests should ideally be performed prior to RFP’s being sent to EPC’s, but before NTP is issued.